This post contains affiliate links. I may earn a small commission if you buy through them, at no extra cost to you.

 6. “Find It” Micro Games Indoors

 Say “find it” and gently toss treats around the room.
+A treat dispensing toy adds an extra layer of challenge for dogs who pick it up quickly.

 Why it works: